letmejustputthishere/goa/README.md

 - make sure you create a github application for authenticating users. follow the steps [here](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app)

-- make sure you have a `.env` file in the root directory of this repository, check `.env.example` for the required variables. `CLIENT_SECRET` and `CLIENT_ID` are the credentials for the GitHub OAuth app. make sure for the callback url you use `http://localhost:3000` in the app settings when developing locally.
+- make sure you have a `.env` file in the root directory of this repository, check `.env.example` for the required variables. `CLIENT_SECRET` and `CLIENT_ID` are the credentials for the GitHub OAuth app. make sure for the callback url you use `http://localhost:3000` in the github app settings when developing locally.

 - make sure you have `vercel` installed. for instructions follow [this ](https://vercel.com/docs/cli)